markets/awesome-ruby/README.md

 * [Capistrano](http://capistranorb.com) - A remote server automation and deployment tool written in Ruby.
 * [Centurion](https://github.com/newrelic/centurion) - A mass deployment tool for Docker fleets.
 * [Chef](https://github.com/chef/chef) - A systems integration framework, built to bring the benefits of configuration management to your entire infrastructure.
+* [Cloud 66](https://help.cloud66.com/) - Cloud 66 gives you everything you need to build, deploy, and grow your applications on any cloud without the headache of the “server stuff”.
 * [Einhorn](https://github.com/stripe/einhorn) - Einhorn will open one or more shared sockets and run multiple copies of your process.
 You can seamlessly reload your code, dynamically reconfigure Einhorn, and more.
 * [Itamae](https://github.com/itamae-kitchen/itamae) - Simple and lightweight configuration management tool inspired by Chef.
 * [Lita](https://www.lita.io/) - ChatOps for Ruby: A pluggable chat bot framework usable with any chat service.